peterhinch/micropython-async/v3/docs/TUTORIAL.md

         self.data = data
 ```

-In testing this hogged execution until an entire record was received.
+In testing, this hogged execution until an entire record was received.
 This was
 because `uart.any()` always returned a nonzero quantity.
 By the time it was
 called, characters had been received.
 The solution was to yield execution in
 the outer loop: